ChuckJonas/apex-hopcroft-karp/readme.md

 ## ✨ Overview

-This algorithm takes an unweighted bipartite graph and returns the maximal cardinality matching as a Map of matched values from two partitions.
+This algorithm takes an unweighted bipartite graph and returns the maximal cardinality matching of the two partitions.

-It can be used to solve complex problems like resource allocation, load balancing, routing and much more.
+In theory, it can be used to solve complex problems like resource allocation, load balancing, routing and much more.

 ### 🔗 More information on Hopcroft-Karp